ios-bazel-users/ios-bazel-users/UsefulFlags.md

 ###### `--xcode_version_config=<label>`

 Pass the Xcode configuration so that bazel doesn't have to fetch it.
 By default bazel queries your system to determine what Xcode versions are available.
 This can lead to [issues](https://github.com/bazelbuild/bazel/issues/6056) where you have to run a `bazel clean --expunge` to recover.
 If you can guarantee that all users of your bazel configuration have the same version of Xcode, you can copy the output from `cat "$(bazel info execution_root)"/external/local_config_xcode/BUILD` and check it in to your repo.
 This way bazel won't have to fetch this information.
+The downside is that your developers have to use a same Xcode version.

+To not lock your developers to a specific Xcode version, you might want to [generate your copy of `local_config_xcode` package](xcode_version_config/generate-xcode-version-config.sh) based on the currently selected Xcode prior to building with Bazel.

 ###### `--objc_enable_binary_stripping=true` and `--features=dead_strip`